 VALLENTINE, Philip.
 1089.
 Serjeant KEH.
 Transferred as Serjeant, 1st then 10th Battalion, Royal West Kent Regiment G/20164.
 Surname spelt Vallending on another list.
 Address given as Johannesburg, South Africa.
 Entitled to British War and Victory Medals.

 VELHO, Saturinio Francisco.
 1665.
 Private.
 Transferred as a Private, Army Pay Corps 22981.
 Born 06/06/1896 in Hampstead, London and died 4/04/1975 in Stump Cross, Halifax, England.
-Entitled to British War and Victory Medals named to KEH.
-British War Medal in a private collection.
+Entitled to British War and Victory Medals named to KEH with his British War Medal held in a private collection.

 VENTER, Gert Henry.
 2094.
 Private KEH.
 Enlisted 11/01/1918 and discharged 5/04/1918.
 Awarded Silver War Badge 242373 and did not serve overseas.
 Born in 1896.
 No service medal entitlement.